 Colleges, School and Institutes

 I am continuing to explore the intersections between children’s media and the horror genre with ongoing projects on children’s horror anthology programmes (e.g. Goosebumps) and the relationship between animation and horror in children’s cinema.
 This interest in animated horror has led to a symposium on Watership Down (1978) which explores the production, aesthetics, reception and ongoing cultural legacy of this landmark of British animation.
-I am also interested in representations of gender and girlhood.
-Activities in this area include having convened the Warwick Girlhood Reading Group and co-organised a conference on the theme of Girlhood, Media and Popular Culture at the University of Warwick in 2016, and I have published on the themes of villainy, gender and female companionship in Frozen (2013) and other Disney princess films.
+I am also interested issues of representation in children's cinema, animation and popular culture more broadly.

 I completed my PhD at the University of Warwick in 2016, which explored horror films made for children in Hollywood cinema.
 I was also a sessional tutor at Warwick from 2014-2018, and at the University of Worcester in 2017.
 Prior to doctoral study, I obtained a BA English and Film Studies and MA Popular Cultures at the University of Hull, before taking a brief sojourn into publishing in the areas of children’s books (Random House Children's Publishers, My Little Big Town) and academic journals (Taylor & Francis).